Mario Batali gives up stake in massive restaurant group after sexual assault allegations

 In a statement at the time, Batali apologized and said the accusations described by the women "match up with the way [he has] acted."

-Batali said he would step away from "day-to-day operations of my businesses," and was subsequently fired from hosting ABC's "The Chew," which was later canceled.
+He said he would step away from the "day-to-day operations of my businesses," and was subsequently fired from hosting ABC's "The Chew," which was later canceled.

 The New York Police Department opened investigations into the allegations but closed them earlier this year due to lack of evidence, NBC New York reported.